ultrabytecoder/andOTPreloaded/README.md

 It implements Time-based One-time Passwords (TOTP) and HMAC-Based One-Time Passwords (HOTP).
 Simply scan the QR code and login with the generated 6-digit code.

 This project started out as a fork of the great [AndOTP](https://github.com/andOTP/andOTP) app, which has been unmaintained since 2022.
+The further development will focus on strengthening authentication security, implementing resilient cloud-based backup and recovery mechanisms, and enabling flexible multi-profile support to ensure scalable, user-centric access management.

 ## Features: